- Competing interests

 Research involving plants

 Experimental research on plants (either cultivated or wild) including collection of plant material, must comply with institutional, national, or international guidelines.
 Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement specifying the appropriate permissions and/or licences.
-We recommend that authors comply with the Convention on Biological Diversity and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
+We recommend that authors comply with the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
 Voucher specimens must be deposited in a public herbarium or other public collection providing access to deposited material.
 They should include details on the site of collection(GPS coordinates), date of collection, and document the part(s) used in the study where appropriate.
 Information on the voucher specimen and who identified it must be included in the manuscript.

 BioMed Central supports initiatives to improve reporting of clinical trials.
 This includes prospective registering of clinical trials in suitable publicly available databases.
 In line with ICMJE guidelines, BioMed Central requires registration of all clinical trials that are reported in manuscripts submitted to its journals.